bxacosta/annotation-row-mapper/README.md

 ### Custom Type Converters

-If you need to map a database type to a custom Java type, or want to override the conversion for an existing type, you can register a converter.
+If you need to map a database type to a custom Java type or want to override the conversion for an existing type, you can register a custom converter.

 **Using class converter**